 I suppose you are right in asking me that.
 [Pitifully] You have a displayed price, so I could impulsively open that door and have you, buy you.
 The fact that I can do just that is the downside of your situation. Étant donnés never demanded of me what you are because it was not even within the realm of possibility.
 I could never have it.
-It could not talk to me until I got there, when I finally travelled to Philadelphia-remember it took me a few years between the first call, in a generic library book on modern art, and my encounter-it addressed me with the voice of a siren, or a snake charmer.
-255 I did not understand the work (in space, construction or one sees oneself looking through the peepholes and, by extension, becoming part of the work of art.
+It could not talk to me until I got there, when I finally travelled to Philadelphia - remember it took me a few years between the first call, in a generic library book on modern art, and my encounter - it addressed me with the voice of a siren, or a snake

+^{251.} As seen in my introduction, one can only access the scene in Duchamp's Étant donnés through the peepholes in the Spanish door.
+This has the effect of making the viewer self conscious to the point that one sees oneself looking through the peepholes and, by extension, becoming part of the work of art.
 Lacan argued that the anamorphosis in Hans Holbein's painting The Ambassadors (the use of the geometral dimension of vision) also captures the viewer within the painting, as if it was a trap.
 Lacan, Four Fundamental Concepts, p.
 92.

-252. The matter of the fetish object is explained in chapter one, in the discussion around Marx and Freud's different conception of the term.
+^{252.} The matter of the fetish object is explained in chapter one, in the discussion around Marx and Freud's different conception of the term.
 The subject here refers mainly to Marx's view but, in the nature of the dialogue, there is scope for the pathological, as described by Freud, in Fetishism.
 This, however, would only come about after the moment of seduction, and after the recording of the dialogue, an après coup.

-253. The ring keeps telling the subject it will be whatever she wants, but what does the ring really want?
+^{253.} The ring keeps telling the subject it will be whatever she wants, but what does the ring really want?
 W. J. T. Mitchell asked this question.
 His answer was to be looked at, desired.
 'What do Pictures "Really" Want?', October, vol. 77, Summer 1996, pp. 71-82.
 I return to this question and Mitchell's view in note 434.

-254. In his 'Preface to the Translation of Bernheim's Suggestion' (in H. Bernheim, Die Suggestion und ihre Heilwirkung [1888]), SE 1, pp. 73-87, Freud wrote: 'What distinguishes a suggestion from other kinds of psychical influence, such as a command or the giving of a piece of information or instruction, is that in the case of a suggestion an idea is aroused in another person's brain which is not examined in regard to its origin but is accepted just as though it had arisen spontaneously in that brain.' (p.
+^{254.} In his 'Preface to the Translation of Bernheim's Suggestion' (in H. Bernheim, Die Suggestion und ihre Heilwirkung [1888]), SE 1, pp. 73-87, Freud wrote: 'What distinguishes a suggestion from other kinds of psychical influence, such as a command or the giving of a piece of information or instruction, is that in the case of a suggestion an idea is aroused in another person's brain which is not examined in regard to its origin but is accepted just as though it had arisen spontaneously in that brain.' (p.
 82) Is this not what the object is trying to do?